xenondevs/Docs/docs/nova/addon/asset-packs/creating-blocks.md

 In some cases, you will need different models for block and item.
 An example from the Machines addon would be the Wind Turbine.
-As it occupies multiple blocks, the Wind Turbine is split into 6 different (4 four the actual "pillar" and 2 for the rotor blades).
-However, since we can only display one model at a time on an item, it was also required to create a smaller version of the whole Wind Turbine for players to hold in their hands.
+As it occupies multiple blocks, the Wind Turbine is split into 6 different (4 four the actual "pillar" and 2 for the rotor blades) models.
+However, since an item cannot be a compound of multiple models, we needed to create a separate, smaller version of the whole Wind Turbine for players to hold in their hands.
-In such a case, you can separate `item` and `block`:
+For such cases, you can separate `item` and `block:

 ```json title="materials.json"
 "wind_turbine": {